 The DBCRA continues to implement the Economic Development Plan by not only working with new business in their efforts to move into our community, but also working extensively with our existing businesses in order to ensure that they have knowledge of the resources available to them which could help them to grow and succeed.
-Multiple workshops are held throughout the year and are consistently well received by our local businesses.
+The DBCRA strengthened existing relationships with various partners such as Career Source (formerly Workforce One) and the Greater Fort Lauderdale Alliance to assist in meeting business development goals.

-The DBCRA hosted its annual Business Workshop at the IT Parker Center on Thursday August 15, 2013.
-Broward County Commissioner Chip LaMarca was among attendees representing 50 Dania Beach businesses that were briefed about Enterprise Zone incentives, financing opportunities and techniques for expediting building permits.

-Jeff Smith, Broward County specialist for Enterprise Zone benefits, informed businesses that they may be eligible for reimbursement of sales tax paid on business equipment purchases and building materials for renovation.
+The DBCRA hosted its annual Business Workshop at the IT Parker Center on August 21, 2014.
+An expert panel from Broward County, Dania Beach, and the Financial Sector was in attendance to provide information on that they may be eligible for reimbursement of sales tax paid on business equipment purchases and building materials for renovation.
 He also discussed payroll offsets for companies hiring new employees, living in an enterprise zone, and other benefits included in Florida's Enterprise Zone program.
+The DBCRA has focused on promoting the Enterprise Zone program and assisting Dania Beach businesses in receiving hundreds of thousands of dollars in Enterprise Zone Incentives.